Teach What You Love and Leave the Rest to Us!

 The other downside of teaching on your own can be the difficulty in enforcing your attendance and payment policies.
 No one likes being a collection agent.
 It can be difficult to concentrate on your teaching while trying to keep track of who owes money and to make sure you are paid.

 If you are teaching on your own, it can also be difficult to enforce your teaching policies and have your time respected.
-For example, if a student tells you they are going to Disney World for the next two weeks, it can be difficult to still make them pay for their lesson time.
+For example, if a student tells you they are going to Disney World for the next two weeks, it can be difficult to "stick to your policies" and require them to pay for their lesson times.
 Many students will refuse to pay for those missed lessons because they will think: "I'm not getting my lesson so why should pay?"

 Chances are you can't book another student in that lesson time for just 2 weeks, so if you don't charge the student in Disney World, you have just lost 2 weeks of pay.
 If that scenario happens a couple of times per month it can greatly reduce your earnings.